erintherad/erinblog/content/blog/2020-12-20-holiday-cocktail-kit-and-design.md

 <img class="responsive-img-no-shadow" src="/images/uploads/2020-12-20-recipes.jpg" alt="Recipe Cards" />

-I began creating an alcoholic set of recipes but then realized that I could also make a non-alcoholic one as well.
-Once one card was created, it was easy enough to templatize and fill in the necessary content.
+I began creating an alcoholic set of recipes but then realized that I could also make a non-alcoholic set as well.
+Once one card was created, it was easy enough to templatize and fill in the necessary content for the others.

 You can download a PDF of all the recipe cards <a href="/images/uploads/2020-12-20-holiday-cocktail-recipes.pdf" target="_blank">here</a>!

-They print out nicely on letter sized paper creating 3x5 recipe cards.
+They print out nicely on 8.5x11 sized paper creating (3) 3x5 recipe cards per sheet.
 I used this [Avery product](https://www.amazon.com/gp/product/B00006HPWA/ref=ppx_yo_dt_b_asin_title_o06_s01?ie=UTF8&psc=1) to get nice punched out 3x5 index cards straight from my home laser printer

 <img class="responsive-img-no-shadow" src="/images/uploads/2020-12-20-bottle_label.jpg" alt="Bottle Label" />

 The labels for the bottles were a division from the main design.
-As much as I was going for a specific feel and theme, I always want my designs to feel small-batch, intentional, artisanal.
-It was important for me to put in organic parts of the design, in this case, through a handwritten font.
+As much as I was going for a specific feel and style, I always want my designs to feel small-batch and intentional.
+It was important for me to put in organic parts of the design, in this case, through the Breathing handwritten font.
 2 oz bottles are also hard to read any text from.
 I purposefully made the labels all caps with the bold Yanone Kaffeesatz font for easy reading.
 In the end, the bottle labels were much more modern looking than the recipe cards.

-I printed the labels on [Avery sticker paper](https://www.amazon.com/gp/product/B074PLFZNG/ref=ppx_yo_dt_b_asin_title_o06_s01?ie=UTF8&psc=1) and then cut each label out and placed it on each bottle.
+I printed the labels on [Avery sticker paper](https://www.amazon.com/gp/product/B074PLFZNG/ref=ppx_yo_dt_b_asin_title_o06_s01?ie=UTF8&psc=1).
+I then cut out the labels and placed them on each bottle.

 ## 🍯 Syrup, bitters, spray

 The recipes to create the Persimmon Simple Syrup, Coffee Pecan Bitters, and Yaupon Ginger Finishing Spray were all fairly straight forward.

 The concept is simple: Choose your alcohol, spices/ingredients, and allow to steep for a certain amount of time.

-The yaupon and pecans were procurred from our own backyard.
+The yaupon and pecans were procurred from our own backyard here in Austin.
 Two things I learned during the process:

 1. Yaupon holds no tannins.
 You can steep away without that mouthy, dry aftertaste that tea usually yields.